Founder

 Find me

-- @garthwatson on X
+- @TheDoxaWay on X

 About the company

-Doxa is built by The Doxa Way Ltd, a company registered in England and Wales.
+The Doxa App is built by The Doxa Way Ltd, a company registered in England and Wales.
 We build carefully, ship deliberately, and treat the spiritual content people trust us with as something worth protecting.